StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ## Overview

-The steps below will assist you in successfully migrating from Agent V1 (legacy) to Agent V2.
-This migration process will also migrate your existing Agent V1 (legacy) state allowing checks like Splunk to continue from its previous state.
+This page will walk you through the steps required to successfully migrate from Agent V1 (legacy) to Agent V2.
+This migration process will also migrate the  existing Agent V1 (legacy) state.
+This will allow Agent checks, such as Splunk topology, metrics or event checks, to continue on Agent V2 from their previous state.

 {% hint style="warning" %}
-These steps **must be done in the correct order** to prevent any Agent V1 (legacy) to Agent V2 issues.
+**These steps must be carried out in the correct order**.

-Problems like invalid Agent state files, overwritten state files or even a broken Agent V2 instance can occur when the order is broken.
+Problems can occur if any of the steps is completed out of order.
+This could result in overwritten Agent state files, invalid Agent state files or a broken Agent V2 instance.
 {% endhint %}

 {% hint style="warning" %}
-**If possible, it's highly recommended to run this migration in a Test Environment, It may affect some steps below but reduce the initial impact if something does not work**
+**It is highly recommended to run this migration in a test environment.
+It may affect some steps below but reduce the initial impact if something does not work**
 {% endhint %}

 {% hint style="warning" %}
 ## Impact Analysis

 ### Downtime
-- When swapping between Agent V1 (legacy) and Agent V2, there will be some downtime for the StackState Agent to allow a successful migration process.
+- Some downtime is required for the StackState Agent to allow a successful migration processfrom Agent V1 (legacy) to Agent V2.
-- The length the Agent will be down for depends on how fast the process below happens.
+- The length of time that the Agent will be down depends on how quickly the process described on this page is completed.

 ### Performance
 - The exact performance impact of switching from Agent V1 (legacy) to Agent V2 can increase or decrease the number of resources used in the environments.